apache/doris-website/versioned_docs/version-2.0/data-operate/delete/batch-delete-manual.md

 For scenarios like importing data from a transactional database via CDC, Insert and Delete are usually interspersed in the data.
 In this case, the current Delete operation cannot be implemented.

-Based on imported data, there are three ways the data can be merged:
+When importing data, there are several ways to merge it:

 1. APPEND: Append all data to existing data.